 Kibitsu-hiko Shrine, Onomichi, Hiroshima Prefecture

-Men wearing striking masks or dressed as lions, run around the crowded streets looking for children to 'thrash' with bamboo whisks.
+Men wearing striking masks or dressed as lions, run around the crowded streets of Onomichi looking for children to 'thrash' with bamboo whisks.
 Legend has it that children 'beaten' in this way will be safe from illness for the coming year.